inugami-dev64/sadblog.xyz/articles/markdown/equipment.md

 **Processor**
 I use AMD Ryzen 1600.
 I would say it is quite good CPU for my purposes.
 I might even consider this CPU as AMD's version of i5 2500k, in terms of its longetivity and useability.
-That being said this CPU is still using x86 architecture, which is heavily compromised by glowies, by having essentially a built in [backdoor](https://www.tomshardware.com/news/design-flaws-backdoors-amd-ryzen,36657.html), which not only could be used by glowniggers, but also by random black-hat hackers, whenever a new exploit is found.
+That being said this CPU is still using x86 architecture, which is heavily compromised by glowies, by having essentially a built in [backdoor](https://www.tomshardware.com/news/design-flaws-backdoors-amd-ryzen,36657.html), which not only could be used by glowies, but also by random black-hat hackers, whenever a new exploit is found.

 **Graphics card**
 My desktop has not one, but two graphics cards.
-One is Nvidia GTX 1070TI and the other one is AMD RX 480.
+One is Nvidia GTX 1070ti and the other one is AMD RX 480.
 The reason for two completely different graphics cards is actually quite simple.
 Since I sometimes setup virtual machines for different purposes, I'd like to have near native graphics performance in my guest operating systems.
 For this purpose I do PCI passthrough and in order to do PCI passthrough I must isolate secondary graphics card from the host machine completely.
-The secondary graphics card in my case is AMD Rx 481.
+The secondary graphics card in my case is AMD RX 480.
 For more information about isolating graphics card and setting up PCI passthrough for the vm, check out this Arch wiki [article](https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF)

 **Memory**